batiste/meta-parser-generator/README.md

 ### How does the generated parser work?

 Each grammar rule you write is transformed into a function, and those grammar functions call each other until the input parsing is successful.
+The parser uses:

+1. **PEG Ordered Choice**: For each rule with multiple alternatives, tries them in order and returns the first match
+2. **Packrat Parsing**: Memoization prevents re-parsing the same position, guaranteeing O(n) time complexity
+3. **Left Recursion Handling**: Uses a special memoization strategy based on Guido van Rossum's algorithm

-Therefore, the JavaScript call stack is used by the generated parser.
+The JavaScript call stack is used by the generated parser.
 So, if you design a very recursive grammar, you might trigger a "Maximum call stack size exceeded" error for a large input.

-In our case example, the `MATH` grammar rule above, you have a left recursion.
-It means you can parse expressions such as 1+2+3+4+5+...X, where X is the maximum stack size of V8.
+In our example, the `MATH` grammar rule has left recursion, allowing you to parse expressions like 1+2+3+4+5+...X, where X is limited by V8's stack size.

 To find out the default maximum stack size of V8, run `node --v8-options | grep stack-size`.
-If the default size is not enough for your grammar, use this option to extend the size.
-You can also try to rewrite your grammar in order to be less recursive.
+If the default size is not enough, you can extend it or rewrite your grammar.

-Anything that can be handled by a modifier rather than recursion will not use the call stack and should be preferred.
+**Best practice**: Use modifiers (`*`, `+`, `?`) instead of recursion when possible - they don't use the call stack and handle large inputs better.

+**Note**: For very large files, the memoization cache can grow significantly.
+The parser clears the cache between parse calls, but memory usage during parsing is proportional to input size × grammar complexity.

 ### AST interface